singhguri/Bookmark-Mongo-Node-API/README.md

 ## How to run the project:
 1. Start Mongo db server.
-2. You can import respective JSON files from Mongo db into their respective collections in a database named "triveousDB" using your method of import (I preferred MongoDb Compass to import my JSONs).
+2. You can import respective JSON files from Mongo db into their respective collections in a database named "triveousDB" using your method of import (I preferred MongoDb Compass to import my JSON files).
 3. I tested the project using Postman tool.

 ## API Endpoints